Alp-0zturk/final/Readme.md

 If github pages does not have a theme try adding .conf.py file to the parent folder to the .html files and add the following theme by adding: <br />

   	theme: "sphinx_rtd_theme"
+Next add an empty file called .nojekyll to the root of your github pages so jekyll website generator will be bypassed by github pages. <br />

 Python documentation tutorial video: https://www.youtube.com/watch?v=BWIrhgCAae0&list=PPSV <br />

 Sphinx official page: https://www.sphinx-doc.org/en/master/usage/installation.html <br />